Team Europe logo

 Career

 Alcaraz possesses an all-court game, with exquisite touch, breathtaking power and a never-say-die spirit.
 His triumph over Alexander Zverev in the Roland Garros 2024 final made him the youngest to secure major titles on three surfaces, almost two years since the then 19-year-old became the youngest man to top the rankings.
 The only player to deny Novak Djokovic in two Wimbledon finals, his Grand Slam breakthrough came at US Open 2022.
 Alcaraz fulfilled a dream when he partnered Rafael Nadal in doubles at the Paris Olympics, where he was a silver medallist in singles.
+This year, he captured six more titles including his fifth major – at Roland Garros.
+His tally of ATP Masters 1000 crowns increased to eight, securing victory at Monte-Carlo, Rome and Cincinnati in 2025.

-2024 Highlights
+2025 Highlights

-Quarterfinals: Australian Open, Miami, Madrid
+Quarterfinals: Australian Open, Doha

 You might also like